strets123/grapper/README.rst

 Future Work
 -----------

 A further improvement can be envisioned whereby the reading of the file is done in multiple processes too.
 This could be done by reading alternate JSON objects in different subprocesses.

-It may also be faster
+It may also be faster to change the data structure of the alignment JSON to a dictionary of tuples.

+There is currently an error if running tox locally if the coveralls repo key environment variable is not set but this does not affect running the tests.

 Credits